mrm2223/kentucky-dams/README.md

- Regulated Dams data set: https://hub.arcgis.com/datasets/kygeonet::ky-water-resources-regulated-dams/about KY River Basins data: https://opengisdata.ky.gov/datasets/kygeonet::ky-basin-team-areas/about KY Counties data: https://data.lojic.org/datasets/kygeonet::ky-county-lines/about
+ Regulated Dams data set: https://hub.arcgis.com/datasets/kygeonet::ky-water-resources-regulated-dams/about KY River Basins data: https://opengisdata.ky.gov/datasets/kygeonet::ky-basin-team-areas/about KY Counties data: https://data.lojic.org/datasets/kygeonet::ky-county-lines/about KY State Outline data: https://www.igismap.com/download-kentucky-state-gis-maps-boundary-counties-rail-highway/

  ## Procedure
- In QGIS I made filtered the National Atlas of the United States to Kentucky and added my county data, dam data, and river basin data.
+ In QGIS I added the KY state outline layer, added the KY county layer, KY regulated dam data, and KY river basin layer.
 I made a join layer for the KY counties and the dam data so that I could show the amount of dams per county using a graduated color scheme.
-I also labeled the river basins.
+I also labeled the KY river basins.
 I used the CRS 3089 which is Kentucky Single Zone.
  ## Maps
 Map images can be found here:
-* KY_Dams_and_Waterbodies.600dpi.png [here] (/insertlink)
-* KY_Dams_and_Waterbodies.1200dpi.png [here](/insertlink)
-^^^Need to fix this^^^
+* KY State, Basins, and Dams (map 1) [600dpi]